 By the time your poinsettia has lost all its leaves and is looking dried and browned, you know you have lost the battle.

-They die because they never recovered from the shock of the transition from nursery bed to your home and all the different climactic conditions they experienced in-between, topped off by their being unable to get the benefit of any water you gave them.
+They die because they never recovered from the shock of the transition from nursery bed to your home and all the different climatic conditions they experienced in-between, topped off by their being unable to get the benefit of any water you gave them.

-Even if you watered it from the top down, their undeveloped roots could not receive enough of that water.
+Even if you watered it from the top-down, their undeveloped roots could not receive enough of that water.
 By the time it had drained through the soil, they had only time to uptake a fraction of it.
 Many of their pots had no soil at the bottom to retain any of that precious life-giving fluid.

 Poinsettia Plant Problems

-if compost is dry, soak water.
-If compost is damp, plant is not recovering from shock
+If compost is dry, soak water.
+If compost is damp, plant is not recovering from shock.

-warm room, plant too hot.
+Warm room, plant too hot.
 Not been given water in a while.

-compost dry, even though pot is sitting in water
+Compost dry, even though pot is sitting in water

 Soak water in a basin.